 - Black Nest and Water Planet, by Bill Vazan

 - Nature Will Reclaim You, by Nicholas Galanin

 The statue of Samuel de Champlain will not be accessible to the public, as it will be located inside the perimeter fence.

 - The site will be closed until summer 2020 to ensure the safety and security of the general public.

 About the redevelopment project

-A two-stage international design competition to redevelop Nepean Point will create a lively, 21st century green space, in the heart of the Capital.
-The NCC’s long-term vision for this area is to build multi-use recreational pathways connecting cultural institutions, the existing pathway network and green spaces, in order to create a continuous promenade from the Rideau Canal to Rideau Falls Park.
+A two-stage international design competition to redevelop Nepean Point will create a lively, 21st century green space in the heart of the Capital.
+The NCC’s long-term vision for this area is to build multi-use recreational pathways connecting cultural institutions, the existing pathway network and green spaces, to create a continuous promenade from the Rideau Canal to Rideau Falls Park.

-This design competition followed a June 2014 public planning workshop where the public, community stakeholders and interest groups highlighted a vision for the site, themes, objectives and guiding principles towards building a prominent destination that residents and visitors can enjoy.
+The design competition followed a June 2014 public planning workshop, where the public, community stakeholders and interest groups highlighted a vision for the site, themes, objectives and guiding principles toward building a prominent destination that residents and visitors can enjoy.

-The NCC will share an update on the next phases of this exciting project in spring/summer 2020 following the initial phase of work.
+The NCC will share more details on the next phases of this exciting project in spring/summer 2020, following the initial phase of work.